Don Tait Scholarship

 - Be able/willing to participate in a personal interview if deemed necessary by the Board of Directors.

-- Classes must be taken in a classroom setting through BOMA Austin.
-Self Study or Online Instructor Lead is not an option for use of the scholarship.
+- Classes can be taken in a classroom setting through BOMA Austin or Self Study/Online Instructor Led through BOMI.

 - Must be willing to have BOMA contact current employer and/or references regarding verification of submission.

-- Recipient will be awarded full registration for a BOMI sanctioned course leading to the FMA, RPA or SMA designation or for BOMA Foundations Course.
+- Recipient will be awarded full registration for a BOMI sanctioned course leading to the BOMI or BOMA designation or certification.

 - The Scholarship is exclusive of any and all other fees related to obtaining a designation, including designation enrollment fees, etc.

-- Scholarship will be applied to the registration once the recipient passes the exam.
+- Scholarship will be applied to registration once receipt is received for reimbursement - payment within 30 days.

 - Scholarship must be used within one year of being awarded the scholarship.